Jessica Lee Goldyn: Broadway

 Goldyn made her Broadway debut on October 5, 2006 when she opened as Val in the revival of A Chorus Line.
-Goldyn is one of the few original cast members who closed the show, by then as Cassie.
+Goldyn is one of the few original revival cast members who closed the show, finishing as Cassie.
 At the auditions for the revival, Goldyn was originally considered as a cover for the character Val, but won the role at the final callback.
-Goldyn replaced Charlotte d'Amboise as Cassie from Aug 13, 2008 - Aug 17, 2008.
+Goldyn replaced Charlotte d'Amboise as Cassie from August 13–17, 2008.

 In 2015, Goldyn returned to Broadway in Finding Neverland at the Lunt-Fontanne Theatre.
-Goldyn was previously featured in the short-lived Broadway production of Tuck Everlasting, which opened April 26, 2016 at the Broadhurst Theatre..
-Unfortunately, the show only ran a total of 28 Previews and 39 regular performances and closed on May 29, 2016.
+Goldyn was previously featured in the short-lived Broadway production of Tuck Everlasting, which opened April 26, 2016 at the Broadhurst Theatre.
+The show only ran a total of 28 previews and 39 regular performances and closed on May 29, 2016.

-Since 2017, Goldyn has performed in the ensemble of the Bette Midler-led revival of Hello, Dolly! at the Shubert Theatre (New York City).
+From 2017-2018, Goldyn performed in the ensemble of the hit Bette Midler-led revival of Hello, Dolly! at the Shubert Theatre (New York City).

+She succeeded Broadway’s original Nini Robin Hurder in Moulin Rouge!
+The Musical at the Al Hirschfeld Theatre on February 22, 2022 and departed the role on April 9, 2023.